emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. It has movies, shows and anime. ✔️
 1. The site has watchlists + history. ✔️
 1. Has sorting options + watch history based recommendations when you login. ✔️
-1. Site has its own hosted 4K content. ✔️
+1. Site has 4K content. ✔️
 1. Site looks good + works well on mobile. ✔️

 Community Favorites: 🌟🌟🌟🌟🌟🌟🌟🌟